 One of the most simple, yet equally nerve-wracking experiences someone can subject themselves to is a haircut; especially when they want to find the best bob haircut for their head shape.
 Because while a dramatic big chop may be tame for some, cutting even one or two inches of dead ends could be terrifying to the other.
-Sure, making the appointment is easy enough, but how about finding someone you can actually trust with your tresses at a price that won’t require you emptying your savings account?
+Of course, making the appointment is easy enough, but how about finding someone you can actually trust with your tresses at a price that won’t require you emptying your savings account?
 Talk about anxiety.

 And what about the process of after-care?
 Beyond extending those salon-fresh aura days or even weeks after the deed is done, there’s also putting together a regimen that’ll not only mesh with your texture and keep it healthy but motivate you to constantly freshen-up your new look, too.
 Seriously, it can be enough to send anyone running in the opposite direction if they haven’t already taken the plunge.
 Plus, if you thought the process got any easier with a look as classic as the bob, think again.

 From the moment pros dubbed a long version of it the “lob,” we knew it was just the beginning of an entirely new set of styles we would need to get familiar with.
 Beyond the length, which is typically ear- or shoulder-long, there’s also the addition of layers and color.
 More often than not, the number one question anyone asks before taking on this style is, “which version goes best with my head shape?”

 After all, what looks good on someone with a square jawline may not be the most flattering for someone with a more oval-shaped one.
 And because we would never want to steer you in the wrong direction, we’ve got a quick-and-easy primer from Michael Duenas, Garnier Consulting Celebrity Hairstylist.
 Ahead, he breaks down a foolproof guide for knowing which kind of bob haircut you should be aiming toward.

 For Heart-Shaped Head